cforee/spacebubz/README.md

     /____  >|   __(____  /\___  >___  >___  /____/|___  /_____ \
          \/ |__|       \/     \/    \/    \/          \/      \/

 A little JS game where you blow up space bubbles.
-Inspired by the game "Astroblast", but primarily this was an experiment in collision detection in Javascript.
+Inspired by the game "Astroblast".
+Primarily this was an experiment in collision detection in Javascript.

+An extensive array of gameplay options:

+Left/right arrow keys:   move
+Spacebar:                shoot stuff